ruffin--/PerlRunner/readme.md

 * It automatically finds which Perl install you have in your path and uses that. `where perl` indeed.
 * You can open *many* file*s*, and *save your changes*.
 Wow.
 I *know*.
+* You can run `perl` with the `-l` option on to make `print`s look better. (on by default)
+* Tabs close!
+Hit `ctrl-w` and be boggled.
 * Did I mention you can hit F5 and have it execute?

 Yeah, that's about it for features right now.

+**Note:** You can set the `-l` option with the `Execute >>> Use -l option` menu.
+It is *on* by default, and resets to on each time PerlRunner is opened.

-###It's not an IDE.
-K?
+###It's not an IDE. kk?

 Right now all it does is open files (that don't share the same file name), no syntax highlighting, and no options.

 Stuff I'll probably add if I stay stuck in Perlland.

-1. The ability to add parameters to your `perl` call, like `-l`.
-2. Stuff it should do.
+1. Stuff any self-respecting app *should* do.
-    * Create and save a new file.
+    * Create and save a new file (right now you *have* to edit an existing file).
-    * Close tabs.
+    * Remember...
-    * Remember last window size.
+	    * ... last window size.
-    * Remember splitter bar position.
+    	* ... splitter bar position.
-    * Remember last active dir.
+    	* ... last active dir.
     	* ... your cursor position.
     	* ... your birthday.
-3. Syntax highlighting (don't hold your breath, but [this project could have potential](https://github.com/PavelTorgashov/FastColoredTextBox) if it's a drop-in replacement, though I'd have to write a Perl syntax parser for it).
+2. Syntax highlighting (don't hold your breath, but [this project could have potential](https://github.com/PavelTorgashov/FastColoredTextBox) if it's a drop-in replacement, though I'd have to write a Perl syntax parser for it).
-4. Line numbers.
+3. Line numbers.
-5. And if I really get mired in Perl, **DEBUG MODE** (more audio effects).
+4. And if I really get mired in Perl, **DEBUG MODE** (more audio effects).
-6. Add vi mode.
+5. Add vi mode.
 (Ha.
 Hahaha.
 HAHAHAHAHA!
 No, that's not going to happen.
 Though I wish it would.)

 Adding debugging [really] isn't [as] insane [as it sounds].
 Perl has its own debugger.
 [This from LinuxJournal](http://www.linuxjournal.com/article/2484) is supposed to be a decent intro.
 I think you could manage marshaling text to and from the debugger running on the command line reasonably easily (ie, straightforwardly).